OFS/opae-sdk/testing/readme.md

 these interfaces.
 At a high level, system calls related to `ioctl` and `sysfs` files (eg. `ioctl`, `open`) are implemented in a C file called `mock.c` which in turn calls into a C++ singleton class called `test_system` using its C interface.
-This C++ singleton can also be used the any google test code to call any necessary setup and teardown routines.
+This C++ singleton can also be used by any google test code to call any necessary setup and teardown routines.
 When calls such as `open` are called and handled by `test_system`, paths used by the OPAE kernel driver (`/dev/intel-fpga-port.0` or `/sys/class/fpga/intel-fpga-port.0`) can be